Roulette (DC Comics)

-Roulette (Veronica Sinclair; originally named Victoria Sinclair) is a supervillain in the DC Comics universe.
+Roulette is the name of several supervillains in the DC Comics universe.
+The Victoria Sinclair version of Roulette runs an underground fight club called the "House" and has dealt with the Justice Society of America on different occasions.

 Publication history

 Roulette first appeared in JSA Secret Files #2 (September 2001) and was created by Geoff Johns and Derec Aucoin.

 Fictional character biography

+Debra Sinclair

+Debra Sinclair was the original Roulette who ran a conventional casino and fought Terry Sloane.

+Victoria Sinclair

-Roulette's grandfather was a Golden Age villain of the same name who ran a conventional casino and fought Terry Sloane.
-The current Roulette believes Sloane to be her grandfather, but it is indicated that her grandfather was actually Sloane's brother Ned.
+Victoria Sinclair is the granddaughter of Debra Sinclair.
+She believes Sloane to be her grandfather, but it is indicated that her grandfather was actually Sloane's brother Ned.
 Having encountered the second Mister Terrific (Michael Holt) during one of her schemes, she has come to view him as an unworthy successor to Sloane.
 Roulette runs an arena called the House, where she captures heroes and pits them against each other.
 In her first appearance, Roulette captures the Justice Society of America and forces them to fight one another.

-Roulette later attempts to destroy the fabled Book of Destiny until an alien villain with a probability-based weapon steals it from her.
-It is revealed that she had been dating the thief and had damaged her mind after reading the book and seeing into the future.
+However, all of them manage to escape their traps.
+Roulette teleports the JSA away before they can capture her.

+In the storyline "One Year Later", Doctor Mid-Nite infiltrates Roulette's fight club in search of information regarding purported organ trafficking.
+However, Roulette agrees to only give him information if he beats her bodyguard in a game of arm wrestling.
+Mid-Nite succeeds and is given the name of a model who had surgically implanted wings.
+After Mid-Nite leaves, Roulette informs Delores Winters of Mid-Nite's investigations.

+Roulette later has a game going with Amos Fortune.
+They each play with cards that represent the JLA and the Royal Flush Gang.
+In turn, they each bet that one can beat the other, respectively.
+Eventually though, it is revealed that Roulette was merely gathering data on the JLA, Fortune, and his Gang.
+She is shown to be working (perhaps against her will) under the Key and his master.